 How Old Should My Child Be For Their First Orthodontist Visit?

 The AAO (American Association of Orthodontists) suggests that the majority of children should visit their orthodontist for screening by the age of 7.
 An early visit will enable us to determine whether treatment is required and, if so, when the right time will be for that treatment to take place.
-Most dentists within our community are well-trained to spot potential orthodontic issues at an early stage and therefore your child may be referred to us before the age of 7.
+Most dentists within our community are well-trained to spot potential orthodontic issues at an early stage and therefore your child may be referred to our Boca Raton orthodontic office before the age of 7.

 What Are The Benefits Of Early Evaluation?